Web Content Filtering

-Whilst the Internet can be hugely beneficial to any home, both for adults and children, there is also the opportunity for it to become distractive, over-consuming as well as risky.
-For children, a common use of control control is to block inappropriate content, such as web sites with sexual, violent or other adult-oriented content.
+Whilst the Internet can be hugely beneficial to any family users, both for adults and children, there is also the opportunity for it to become distractive, over-consuming as well as risky.
+For children, a common use of control control is to block inappropriate content, such as web sites with sexual, violent or other adult-oriented content in schools or anywhere else that children might use the Internet.
 That's the inappropriate content, but even age-appropriate content can be undesirable.
 Facebook might be great for your teens, and CBeebies for your younger children, but not if they are supposed to be doing something else.
 Many parents want to control access to the Internet, for example allowing access to acceptable web sites for specified times of day only.
 For your adult users in the home, you may want to block access to sites which have a high probability of being infected with malware.
 You may also wish to block your own computers from sending emails in case of trojan/zombie infection.
 There are infinite combinations of content filtering and firewalling you might want to impose in your home.

 Staff Internet Abuse - A real cost to your business

 The Internet provides your business with an effective, useful and often essential facility.
 Your staff can use it to find quick answers, liaise with customers, send and receive emails and many other productive tasks.
 Unfortunately, the Internet also provides the opportunity for mis-use.
 DrayTek products can help you restrict, control and monitor staff Internet usage.